eschercloudai/unikorn/README.md

 Unikorn abstracts away installation of Cluster API.

-There are two resource types:
+There are three resource types:

 * Projects, that are a container for higher level abstractions.
 * ControlPlanes, that basically are instances of Cluster API that live in Projects.
+* Clusters, Kubernetes clusters.

 Control planes are actually contained themselves in virtual clusters, as CAPI is pretty terrible at cleaning things up on OpenStack errors, so we make these cattle.
 One Kubernetes cluster to one instance of Cluster API.